This post may contain affiliate links. Please see my disclosure policy for details.

 Photograph the Bridge House

-Over the years it has been a shop, chair makers, tea room and even housed a family of 8.
-It has inspired artists for centuries and been a muse for many paintings and sketches.
+Over the years it has been a shop, chair makers, tea room, and even housed a family of 8.
+It has inspired artists for centuries and has been a muse for many paintings and sketches.

 Today, it’s a National Trust property that is open in summer to explore.
 But, it’s still a spectacular spot to capture all year round.